opensourcestories/storytelling/facilitator-prep.md

 * Are you signed into the communication channel you've been using to coordinate with the storyteller?

 * Have you checked your audio recording channels?
+We recommend (if possible) capturing each audio stream separately.

 * Do you have access to all of the docs and information you need to facilitate a storyteller?